nkg114mc/sfnnue-intro/docs_en/part2-en.md

 So how is the 41024 dimension calculated?

 Basically, this 41024-dimensional vector represents: the combination of one's "king's grid" and all "the grids of chess pieces other than the opponent's king".

-Here 41024 = 64 * (2 * 5 * 64 + 1), where 64 is the enumerated number of grids where the king of one's own side is located, and (2 * 5 * 64 + 1) is the number of grids where the chess pieces other than the opponent's king are located Give a number.
+Here 41024 = 64 * (2 * 5 * 64 + 1), where 64 is the enumerated number of squares where the king of one's own side is located, and (2 * 5 * 64 + 1) is the enumerated number of squares where the chess pieces other than the opponent's king are located.

 * **The square our king is at** There is only one king of one's own side, and there are 64 grids where the king is located, so 1 x 64 = 64.
 * **The square of all other pieces except "their king"** There are 10 types of pieces on both sides in total: [black, white] x [pawns, horses, bishops, rooks, queens].
 Each piece may be placed in 64 squares, so there are 2 * 5 * 64 = 640.
-And the +1 at the equation tail, as far as I know, is to indicate whether the last move in the game was a capture move or not.
-It is unclear what's its usage in chess.
-I think this is just a remnant when NNUE was ported from shogi to chess, and it was not used in chess.
+And the “+1” in this equation, as far as I know, is to indicate whether the last move in the game was a capture move or not.
+It is unclear what its usage is in chess.
+I suspect that this is just a remnant when NNUE was ported from shogi to chess, and it was not used in chess at all.

 Finally, combining the two parts, a total size of 64 x 641 = 41024 combinations can be obtained.
 This combination essentially reflects the piece-square relationship between the king of one side and other non-king pieces of both sides on the board.
 In the rest of this article, I will collectively refer to such a combination of states as a "positional relationship".